 Today, however, parents have more options.
-Companies across the country are recognizing the power of a remote workforce, and learning how to work with parents’ scheduling needs.
+Companies across the country are recognizing the power of a remote workforce and learning how to work with parents’ scheduling needs.
 As a result, you can find a position that works for your family.
-Moreover, it’s never been easier to start a company, or turn yourself into a business via freelance work.
+Moreover, starting a company or turning yourself into a business via freelance work has never been easier.
 Wise Marketing Professionals invites you to look at some more ways you can make extra income while managing childcare at home:

 Create an E-Commerce Business

-If you have a knack for crafting and a good head for digital marketing, e-commerce might be the field for you.
+If you have a knack for crafting and a good head for digital marketing, e-commerce might be your field.
 Running an online shop is a great way to turn a hobby like knitting or sculpting into a lucrative career.
 If you’re willing to take commissions and make custom pieces, you can make a substantial income off your work.

-If you live in a rural area, you might think your internet connection can’t sustain this type of business.
-Even if you don’t have access to broadband, however, you may still be able to get reliable and speedy WiFi.
+If you live in a rural area, you might think your internet connection can’t sustain this business.
+Even if you don’t have broadband access, however, you may still be able to get reliable and speedy WiFi.
 Look into the options available in your area - you might be pleasantly surprised.

 Become a Secret Shopper

-Stay-at-home parents often manage their households as well, meaning they tend to do the majority of the family’s shopping.
+Stay-at-home parents often manage their households, meaning they tend to do most of the family’s shopping.
 Make the most of a task you already do by getting a job as a secret shopper.

-Companies need insight about how their shops are run.
-When corporate figures come in person, workers tend to be on their very best behavior.
+Companies need insight into how their shops are run.
+When corporate figures come in person, workers tend to be on their best behavior.
 Secret shoppers help corporate understand if that behavior sticks around once they’re not there.
-However, it’s important to make sure you’re staying savvy when looking for a secret shopper job.
+However, ensuring you’re staying savvy when looking for a secret shopper job is important.
 There are plenty of legitimate options, but fake positions are a popular scam.
 Never pay money to take on a job as a secret shopper, and take steps to ensure that an offer is legitimate before you accept.

 Try Your Hand at Freelance Work

-Working as a freelancer provides you with the freedom to set your own schedule and workload - something parents know the value of all too well.
+Working as a freelancer allows you to set your own schedule and workload - something parents know the value of all too well.
 When you pick up a contract job, you can easily fit the work around your family’s schedule.
 Whether you tackle the project during naps, after bedtime, or while your kids play independently is up to you.
 The important thing is that you have the power to make that call.

-Another great thing about working as a freelancer is you can fit it into nearly any field or industry.
+Another great thing about freelancing is that you can fit it into nearly any field or industry.
 This means that no matter what you do, you can keep your skills sharp and your career rolling.
 Once you’re ready to go back to full-time work, you won’t have a big resume gap to explain away.
-Instead, you’ll have proof that you’re self-motivated, well organized, and dedicated to staying on top of your abilities.
+Instead, you’ll have proof that you’re self-motivated, well-organized, and dedicated to staying on top of your abilities.

 The days of stay-at-home parenting signaling the end of your career are long past.
-Thanks to digital communications, you can find a job that fits in with your schedule, no matter what that looks like.
-Explore the options to figure out what’s best for you and your family!
+Thanks to digital communications, you can find a job that fits your schedule, no matter what that looks like.
+Explore the options to determine what’s best for you and your family!